- There are over 300 breeds of rabbit worldwide.

 #5: Blanc de Bouscat

-These stunning white rabbits originated in Bouscat in France in 1906, and as its relatives were French Angoras it has one of the silkiest coats that can be found on any rabbit today.
-Technically albinos, these rabbits have pink eyes and are never found in any colour other than white.
-Growing to a weight of more than 6kg (13 lbs), Blanc de Bouscat’s are easily one of the largest rabbits around.
+These stunning white rabbits originated in Bouscat in France in 1906, and as their relatives were French Angoras it has one of the silkiest coats that can be found on any rabbit today.
+Technically albinos, these rabbits have pink eyes and are never found in any color other than white.
+Growing to a weight of more than 6kg (13 lbs), Blanc de Bouscats are easily one of the largest rabbits around.
 With a calm and affectionate nature, they are gentle giants that make excellent pets.
-They remain relatively unknown across the rest of the world and are considered an at risk breed in their native France.
+They remain relatively unknown across the rest of the world and are considered an at-risk breed in their native France.